Today, we’ll look into three main equipment-related problems manufacturing companies might face and how to cope with them using 1C:Drive ERP.

 Most production companies have idle times periodically, but in some cases, this might go out of control and incur significant financial losses.
 One of the primary causes for excessive idle time is ineffective production planning, which, in turn, is often due to the lack of automation.

-Depending on the production model (make-to-order or make-to-stock) manufacturers might either rely on forecasting demand based on historical records and real-time market data or on actual order data.
+Depending on the production model (make-to-order or make-to-stock), manufacturers might rely on:

 If the components' availability analysis and resource planning are done manually, this inevitably leads to mistakes and incorrect estimates of the resources required to produce a batch of items.
 The situation might get even trickier if the planning process is assigned to a single manager—thus, the company’s performance and revenue get largely contingent on that particular employee.

-Besides, it is difficult to quickly react to possible changes in the project, which causes either waste or lack of materials and might result in delayed shipments and unhappy clients.
+Besides, it is difficult to quickly react to possible changes in the project, which causes:

 Automation of the planning process can help avoid raw material shortages and insufficient resources, and thus, minimize equipment idle times and increase ROI.